gardener/gardener/docs/proposals/20-ha-control-planes.md

 > **Note:** Prerequisite for this option is to have the ability to detect an outage and recover from it.

-Kube Apiserver, Gardener Resource Manager, etcd, and [seed system compontents](#seed-system-components) will be setup with multiple replicas spread across zones.
+Kube Apiserver, Gardener Resource Manager, etcd, and [seed system components](#seed-system-components) will be setup with multiple replicas spread across zones.
 The rest of the control plane components will continue to have a single replica.
 However, in this option etcd cluster members will be rebalanced to ensure that the desired replicas are available at all times.

 _Recovering etcd cluster to its full strength_